lolbinarycat/tools/gopls/doc/user.md

 ## Installation

 For the most part, you should not need to install or update `gopls`.
-Your editor should handle that step for you.
+Most editors should handle that step for you.

 If you do want to get the latest stable version of `gopls`, change to any directory that is both outside of your `GOPATH` and outside of a module (a temp directory is fine), and run